samisalkosuo/mazingame/README.md

 ## Requirements

-Docker runtime.
+[Docker runtime](https://www.docker.com/get-docker).
 If you ask why?
-Because tt makes distribution simple and life easier.
+Because it makes distribution simple and life easier :-).

-If using sources, Python 3.x with curses and mazepy.
+If using sources, Python 3.x with curses and [mazepy](https://github.com/samisalkosuo/mazepy).
 Does not work with Python2 or Windows without Cygwin.

 ## Install and usage